 makeup gain & knee

 “So compression makes things quieter?
 I always thought it was supposed to make things louder!” is what you might be saying to yourself at this point.
 Technically, a compressor reduces the dynamic range of a signal, and it does so by turning the loudest points of the signal down.
-Imagine an uncut lawn – the shortest blade of grass is 2” and the tallest is 6”.
-The dynamic range is the difference between these, or 4”.
-When you mow the lawn down to 3”, any blades that were standing more than 3” tall will obviously be cut down to 3” but those that were shorter – like the 2” blade – will not be affected by the mower at all.
-In this case, the dynamic range of the yard has been reduced to just 1" (3" - 2").
-When the grass grows by 3” (and assuming it all grows at the same rate), the tallest blades will all be 6” again but the shortest will only be 5” and the dynamic will still be 1” (a reduction of 3”).
-The lawn will appear taller now than it was before the cut, even though the tallest grass is still the same height.
+Imagine an uncut lawn with its shortest blade of grass at 2” and the tallest at 6”.
+The dynamic range is the difference between these.
+When you mow the lawn down to 3”, for example, any blades that were standing more than 3” tall will be cut down but those that were shorter – like the 2” blade – will not be affected by the mower at all.
+In this case, the dynamic range of the yard has been reduced.
+When the grass grows (and for the sake of the analogy it will all grows at the same rate), the tallest blades will stand as tall as they were before the mowing but the shortest will also have grown, reducing the dynamic range.
+The lawn will appear taller now than it was before it was cut, even though the tallest grass is still the same height.

 Many compressors have a control that does this automatically, called makeup gain.
 While this is handy for some workflows, I find it can make the compressor's function misleading.
 The volume increase may distract from the fact that I've taken away too much of the dynamic range.
 I prefer to add the gain back in manually so I can get a truer sense of what's happening.